jimsmart/drivercaps/README.md

 ## Why?

-Different database drivers have varying levels of support for sql.ColumnType, this project shines some light on the matter.
+Different database drivers have varying levels of support for sql.ColumnType, this project shines some light on the subject.

 ## 'Under Construction'

-TODO links to reports
+TODO generate links to all reports

 TODO docs